davesmiths/soundcloud-playpause-bookmarklet/readme.md

 A bookmarklet to add convenient play/pause controls to [SoundCloud](http://soundcloud.com).

 ##The Bookmarklets
 See the [Home Page](http://www.dave-smith.info/soundcloud-playpause-bookmarklet/1/) to this project to get at and add the bookmarklets.
-Anyone know how to add bookmarklets here?